digitcrusher/textsweeper/karolslib/README.md

 Compile with make.

-"check" runs perl to find and replace 4 whitespaces with a tab.
+"check" runs perl to find and replace 4 whitespaces with a tab in "Makefile".

-For linux: When linking against it include "-L/usr/lib/X11R6/lib -lX11".
+For linux: Required linker parameters: "-L/usr/lib/X11R6/lib -lX11".

-For windows: When linking against it include "-mwindows -lgdi32".
+For windows: Required linker parameters: "-mwindows -pthread -lgdi32".
+Required shared library "pthreadGC-3.dll" can be found in "build" folder.